theo-pombe/theo/README.md

 # Mathew Joseph

-I am a frontend developer based in Tanzania.
+I am a frontend developer based in Tanzania 🇹🇿

 ## About Me